enriccorona/LVD/README.md

 ### SMPL or MANO files:

-Download the SMPL file from [[this link]](https://drive.google.com/file/d/1gwU794SottM4Nk66ig87GPJm7TjQQEwi/view?usp=sharing) and put it under the folder utils/
+Download the neutral SMPL file from [[this link]](https://drive.google.com/file/d/1gwU794SottM4Nk66ig87GPJm7TjQQEwi/view?usp=sharing) and put it under the folder utils/

 With MANO, we follow the pytorch implementation from `https://github.com/hassony2/manopth`